maxzheng/autopip/README.rst

     * app (updated)
     * autopip (updated)

+    # And uninstall autopip using pip3 to avoid confusion (if it is in a different path than above)
+    $ sudo pip3 uninstall autopip

 Now, that's convenience! ;)

 If you need to use a private PyPI index, just configure `index-url` in `pip.conf